 Brewing potions in Minecraft can be tricky and confusing, especially if you are new to the game.
 But it is a valuable skill that can help you survive your way to the end game.
 Therefore, learning how to brew potions is essential.
-Brewing can be used to create a wide array of consumable potions that will imbue the player with certain status effects and give them buffs such as healing, strength, invisibility, and so on.
+Brewing can create a wide array of consumable potions that will imbue the player with certain status effects and give them buffs such as healing, strength, invisibility, etc.

 Brewing Equipment Checklist

 - Brewing Stand: The brewing stand is the core of potion brewing.
-You will be using this to add and combine ingredients to create a potion.
+You will use this to add and combine ingredients to create a potion.
 The brewing stand is also considered a villager cleric’s job site and can be found inside a village church.
-Alternately, you may craft a brewing stand using one blaze rod and three cobblestones.
+Alternatively, craft a brewing stand using one blaze rod and three cobblestones.

 - Cauldron: The cauldron holds water for the player’s convenience.
 Unless you have a water source for brewing nearby, using the cauldron is highly recommended.
-Cauldrons can generate in village tannery houses and be crafted using seven iron ingots.
+Cauldrons can be generated in village tannery houses and be crafted using seven iron ingots.

 - Blaze Powder: The blaze powder is your main fuel source for brewing.
 You can craft blaze powders using blaze rods dropped by blazes usually located inside the nether fortress of the Nether.
 This is highly required to start brewing potions.

-- Glass bottle: This is a potion container and will be used as a water source to create a water bottle.
+- Glass bottle: This potion container will be used as a water source to create a water bottle.